OLED display is a nice upgrade

 Value and the competition

-The Fitbit Versa 2 is available on Amazon, Fitbit.com, and other retailers for $199.95.
-The special edition model — which includes exclusive colorways, a woven band, and three free months of Fitbit Premium — costs $229.95 and is only available on Fitbit.com.
+The Fitbit Versa 2 is available on Amazon, Fitbit.com, and other retailers for $199.95 (again, on sale for the holidays for $129.95!).
+The special edition model — which includes exclusive colorways, a woven band, and three free months of Fitbit Premium — costs $229.95 and is only available on Fitbit.com (on sale for $159.95 for the holidays!).

 It’s a bit harder to recommend for iPhone users, though.
 Apple just announced at its iPhone 11 event that the Series 3 Apple Watch was dropping down to $200.
 Frankly, that’s a great price for a semi-recent Apple Watch.
 I don’t think the Versa 2 is an Apple Watch competitor — Apple is just too far ahead of the field.
 It’s more like a low-cost Apple Watch alternative.